 “Do not use single measures such as BMI or duration of illness to determine whether to offer treatment for an eating disorder.”

 The Royal College of Psychiatrists makes the same point.
-Hope Virgo is also calling for support for the roll-out of the z-card, training for GPs on eating disorders, and the development of a meaningful way of measuring the implementation of the guidelines, together with an annual implementation review.
+Hope Virgo is also calling for support for the roll-out of the z-card, training for GPs on eating disorders and the development of a meaningful way to measure the implementation of the guidelines, together with an annual implementation review.